ospin-web-dev/FCTGraph/README.md

 ```

 All non-virtual classes (e.g. HeaterActuator, IntegerInSlot, etc.) compose the **JOIous** module, which provides the following:
-- **`static newAndAssertStructure`** - uses the constructor and asserts the instance's data against the JOI SCHEMA (which provides nested data validation) as a final step.
+- **`static assertValidDataAndNew`** - uses the constructor and asserts the instance's data against the JOI SCHEMA (which provides nested data validation) as a final step.
 This used to be the default behavior for every JOIous constructor, but JOI was significantly slowing down the construction of large FCTGraphs from JSON -> instances.
-This is now best used on an `FCTGraph`'s instantiation at critical moments, e.g. before persisting to the DB after receiving JSON, when instantiating new functionalities/dataStreams from user provided data, etc. Whenever speed is _not_ a critical concern or data fidelity is _not_ guaranteed, use `newAndAssertStructure` instead of the `.new` method
+This is now best used on an `FCTGraph`'s instantiation at critical moments, e.g. before persisting to the DB after receiving JSON, when instantiating new functionalities/dataStreams from user provided data, etc. Whenever speed is _not_ a critical concern or data fidelity is _not_ guaranteed, use `assertValidDataAndNew` instead of the `.new` method
 - **`.serialize`** (virtual) - blows up - informing the user that the class that composed JOIous needs a `.serialize` method
 - **`.sortAndSerialize`** - uses `.serialize` returns the (deeply) sorted object
 - **`.toJSON`** - uses `.sortAndSerialize`